top of page

 The more stuff you take, the more weight and the harder the ride -- especially when climbing hills.
 On the other hand, taking too little stuff can mean doing laundry more frequently or maybe getting stuck because you don't have what you need to fix your bike or ride in bad weather.

 I solved one problem by not camping.
 I plan to spend every night in a hotel.
-This is sometimes called "credit card" touring.
+This is sometimes called "credit card" or ultralight touring.
 I have never been much of a camper anyway.
 And if you camp even just a few nights, it means you need to bring at least a tent and sleeping bag.
 I am carrying an emergency sleeping bag (space blanket technology, the size of a beer and weighs less).

 I solve another problem by riding with a couple of other people (though we plan to split up somewhere down the road) and by meeting up with Chris (my wife) every 2-3 weeks.
 Seeing Chris regularly will allow me to offload stuff I no longer need.
 For example, we go over some high passes out west, which may mean cold or snow.
 I am packing some warmer clothes that I shouldn't need in the second half of the trip.
 I could mail those home or give them to Chris when we meet up.

 Another problem is solved by local or online bike shops (or Amazon.com).
 A mechanical problem might slow you down, but it (hopefully) will not end the trip.
 I might have to stay in a town for a day or two longer than planned, but thank goodness for overnight delivery (though we all know supply chains are bad and might create other delays).
 Anyway, that means I don't need to carry every imaginable spare part.
 It comes down to a tradeoff between size/weight, likelihood of needing it, and the cost of delays.
-I read books and blogs (many people share lists), talked to biking experts, and then made my own best guess.
+I read books and blogs (many touring riders share lists), talked to biking experts, and then made my own best guess.

 The first category is your basic bike clothing.
 I am bringing two jerseys, two pair of shorts, gloves, hats, sun protection sleeves, helmet, shoes, socks...